Job Description for President

 Getting Started

-Preparation – Review files, procedure book and materials from last term to better understand the scope of your new position and learn more about:
+Preparation – Review the unit Bylaws and standing rules, files, procedure book and materials from last term to better understand the scope of your new position and learn more about:

 • President’s role and responsibilities in running a PTA